What is ImPACT testing?

-The TRIA Sport Concussion Program utilizes ImPACT Applications to provide baseline and post-injury testing for athletes’ ages 5–59 years.
+The sport concussion team at TRIA utilizes ImPACT Applications to provide baseline and post-injury testing for athletes’ ages 5–59 years.
 ImPACT stands for “Immediate Post-Concussion Assessment and Cognitive Testing”.
 It is the most common and scientifically validated computerized neurocognitive test utilized for concussion management.
 Although, ImPACT is often referred to as “the concussion test” it should never be used alone to diagnosis a concussion.

 ImPACT testing provides an objective measure of: